jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+## Version 2.0-Alpha2!!!
+The seconds alpha version of BTTN-2 has been released.
+This version still have plenty of bugs and needs lots of love.
+Only use this version if you are ok with hiccups while setting it up and running the program.
+This version is very different from the previous version and thus and new steps needed to setup the program.
+Please read over the setup.md file

 ## Version 2.0 Update 10!!!
 I am very excited to release the next version of BTTN.
 With that said, the next alpha version won't be released for at least a week, if there are no major issues.
 This new version is drastically different from the previous version.
 The main improvemnets are that it runs as a service, linux only for now, switches away from storing data in files and moves to storing data in a redis database, as well as a much improved way to setup BTTN.
 More infor on how to do all of this when the next version is released.